 Abstracting fields into their own content type offers some benefits to developers while challenging content authors and editors.

-Webhook automation exemplifies this dynamic.
+Another example of this relates to automation through webhooks.
 As a content model becomes more structured through assemblies, it is possible to finely tune when a webhook fires to another service.
-This is a similar strategy to developers including extra divs on a web page for styling reasons.
-However, like the question of omnichannel reusability, this introduces added complexity for a content creator or editor.
+This is a similar strategy of developers including extra divs on a web page for styling reasons.
+However, like the question of omnichannel reusability, this introduces added complexity to a content creator or editor.